learn-co-curriculum/dsc-model-fit-linear-regression/README.md

 - 6 models with 1 variable: $\dbinom{6}{1}$
 - And, technically, 1 model with no predictors: this will return a model that simply returns the mean of $Y$.

 This means that with just 6 variables, a so-called exhaustive search of all submodels results in having to evaluate *64 models*.
-Below, we'll describe 2 methods that can be used to select a submodel with the most appropriate features: **stepwise selection** on the one hand, and **feature ranking with recursive feature elimination** on the other hand.
+Below, we'll describe two methods that can be used to select a submodel with the most appropriate features: **stepwise selection** on the one hand, and **feature ranking with recursive feature elimination** on the other hand.

 ### Stepwise selection with p-values